-- Explosion at nearby industrial facilities, - Chemical release at nearby industrial facilities, - Explosion and projectiles at nearby military facilities, - Chemical release at nearby military facilities, - Military activities, - Explosion due to a transportation accident, - Chemical release due to a transportation accident, - Explosion and/or fire due to pipeline damage, - Chemical release due to pipeline damage, - Stability of power grid, - Fire originated by human/technological activity.
+- Explosion at nearby industrial facilities, - Chemical release at nearby industrial facilities,

+- Explosion and projectiles at nearby military facilities, - Chemical release at nearby military facilities, - Military activities, - Explosion due to a transportation accident, - Chemical release due to a transportation accident, - Explosion and/or fire due to pipeline damage, - Chemical release due to pipeline damage, - Stability of power grid, - Fire originated by human/technological activity, - Intentional or unintentional man-made actions.

 External man-made hazards causally connected to aircraft crash are consequences of an aircraft crash with the exception of military activities.
-Accordingly, military activities are the only man-made hazards that can induce aircraft crash.
+Accordingly, military activities are one man-made hazards that can induce aircraft crash.
+Other could be intentional or unintentional man-made actions not connected with military activities, including sudden health problems, psychological deviations, etc.

 In the hazard correlation chart there are no external events that would be a prerequisite for aircraft crash.
 This means that aircraft crash is not an inevitable consequence of any other external event.
-On the other hand, it is also stated in report [15] that aircraft crash is not a prerequisite for any other event.
+On the other hand, it is also stated in report [19] that aircraft crash is not a prerequisite for any other event.
 In other words, there is no external event which is only the consequence of an aircraft crash, all other events can also occur independently of aircraft crash.

-4.3.1.2 Associated Hazards
+4.3.3 ASSOCIATED HAZARDS

-As discussed in section 3.2 of report [15], associated hazards refer to events that are probable to occur at the same time due to a common root cause.
+As discussed in chapter 3.2 of report [19], associated hazards refer to events that are probable to occur at the same time due to a common root cause.
 However, in the hazard correlation chart, there are no associated hazards that include aircraft crash.
 Theoretically, harsh meteorological conditions (e.g. induced by a hurricane) may induce an aircraft crash and in the same time another external event.
-In this manner the root cause may be the harsh meteorological conditions and the associated hazards are aircraft crash and another consequence of the harsh meteorological conditions.
+In this manner the root cause may be the harsh meteorological condition and the associated hazards are aircraft crash and another consequence of the harsh meteorological conditions.
 Some examples for associated hazards relevant to aircraft crash induced by harsh weather conditions are: